 A not to be underestimated factor in our efforts to reduce emissions is our ability to supply our plants locally with raw materials from our own quarries.
 Another factor is our regional proximity to our customers.
 This eliminates long truck hauls and reduces CO2 emissions.
 We deliver larger shipments by rail when this is possible for the customer.

 We are aware, however, that we will not be able to achieve the reduction targets set with the outlined measures and efforts alone.
 New technologies will be needed to achieve climate-neutral lime production.
 The first of these involves the use of renewable energies to generate electricity and heat.
-Another involves the sequestration of CO2 so that it can be reintroduced as a raw material into downstream processes, for example in the chemical industry, or permanently incorporated into products.
+Another involves the sequestration of CO2 so that it can be reintroduced as a raw material into downstream processes, for example in the chemical industry, or permanently incorporated into products or to permanent storage.

 We collaborate closely with universities, research institutes and other companies to promote the development of these technologies.
 In this context, we provide support and guidance for specific practical ideas and projects.